Double-entry bookkeeping: History

-The double-entry system began to propagate for practice in Italian merchant cities during the 14th century.
-Before this there may have been systems of accounting records on multiple books which, however, do not yet have the formal and methodical rigor necessary to control the business economy.
+The double-entry system began to propagate between Italian merchant cities during the 14th century.
+Before this, there may have been systems of accounting records on multiple books which did not yet have the formal and methodical rigor necessary to control the business economy.
 In the course of the 16th century, Venice produced the theoretical accounting science by the writings of Luca Pacioli, Domenico Manzoni, Bartolomeo Fontana, the accountant Alvise Casanova and the erudite Giovanni Antonio Tagliente.

-Benedetto Cotrugli, a Ragusan merchant and ambassador to Naples, described double-entry bookkeeping in his treatise Della mercatura e del mercante perfetto.
+Benedetto Cotrugli (Benedikt Kotruljević), a Ragusan merchant and ambassador to Naples, described double-entry bookkeeping in his treatise Della mercatura e del mercante perfetto.
 Although it was originally written in 1458, no manuscript older than 1475 is known to remain, and the treatise was not printed until 1573.
 The printer shortened and altered Cotrugli's treatment of double-entry bookkeeping, obscuring the history of the subject.
 Luca Pacioli, a Franciscan friar and collaborator of Leonardo da Vinci, first codified the system in his mathematics textbook Summa de arithmetica, geometria, proportioni et proportionalità published in Venice in 1494.
 Pacioli is often called the "father of accounting" because he was the first to publish a detailed description of the double-entry system, thus enabling others to study and use it.

-In pre-modern Europe, double-entry bookkeeping had theological and cosmological connotations, recalling "both the scales of justice and the symmetry of God's world".
+In early modern Europe, double-entry bookkeeping had theological and cosmological connotations, recalling "both the scales of justice and the symmetry of God's world".